English Freakbeat, Volume 2: Notes on the tracks

 The history of the Irish band the Wheels – rivals of Van Morrison's early band Them – is recounted in the original liner notes of the landmark Nuggets: Original Artyfacts from the First Psychedelic Era, 1965-1968, but only in regard to their connections with the Shadows of Knight, who covered several of their songs.
 "Don't You Know" is the "B" side of their version of Gloria – the band claimed that Morrison wrote it for them! – while "Road Block" is from the flip side of the second single.
 Another song by the Wheels can be found on English Freakbeat, Volume 4.

-The estimable Joe Meek produced both singles by the Blueberries; "Little Baby" is their first release.
+The estimable Joe Meek produced both singles by the Blue Rondos; "Little Baby" is their first release.
 Jimmy Page is rumored to have played on this session, but this is denied by the band; their own guitarist Mike Stubbs later joined the Syndicats.

 The curious "7 Pounds of Potatoes" – which "come between me and my love", claim the lyrics – is a surprising number from the Dakotas.
 Although best known for backing Billy J. Kramer (see English Freakbeat, Volume 5) on several more pop-oriented recordings in the British Invasion era, the Dakotas made several hit records in their own right, notably "Cruel Sea" from 1963, which was renamed "Cruel Surf" for its U.S. release and was later covered by the Ventures.

 The Limeys released six typical Mersey-oriented singles over the 1964 to 1966 period; "Cara-Lin", originally recorded by the Strangeloves is from their final single.

 The Lancasters is one of several English artists that were "discovered" by Kim Fowley in the 1963-1965 period.
 This is yet another track in the English Freakbeat series that was released only in the U.S., in December 1964.
 Among the bandmembers are Ritchie Blackmore, one of the co-founders of Deep Purple.
 "Satan's Holiday" is actually the venerable "Hall of the Mountain King".